Building mental toughness is hard.

 I don’t have the willpower or motivation of a West Point cadet.
 Well, neither do I and neither do a lot of people.

 In fact, if you’re relying on motivation and willpower to get healthier, fitter, or to achieve goals than you’re in for a heap of trouble.

-As you know from this article, motivation and willpower are very fleeting emotions; ones that we actually wear out and use up – we don’t have an unlimited supply of them and some people are not more motivated and do not have more willpower than others.
+As you know from this article, motivation and willpower are very fleeting emotions.
+We actually wear them out and can use them up.

 However, some people do have more mental toughness than others.
 The good news here is that mental toughness can be trained.

-One way to do this is through a process called habituation.
+One way to train mental toughness is through a process called habituation.
 Habituation is based around the premise that the more you’re exposed to something the less you will fear it.
-Habituation reminds me a lot of hormesis, something I learned about through Julien Smith and Todd Becker.
+Habituation reminds me a lot of hormeses, something I learned about through Julien Smith and Todd Becker.

 Now you may be thinking, “why the heck would I want to deliberately stress myself out or put myself through uncomfortable experiences.”

-Because getting comfortable with the uncomfortable is an essential life skill.
+Because getting comfortable with uncomfortable is an essential life skill.